eugenesvk/bypass-paywalls-chrome-clean/README.md

 * If a site doesn't work, try turning off uBlock and refreshing.
 * Make sure the (new) site is checked under Options.
 * You will be logged out for most of the sites you have checked.
+* Make sure you're running the latest version of Bypass Paywalls Clean.
+* If none of these work, you can [submit an issue](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/issues).
 * If you live in the EU, also consider installing the extension [I don't care about cookies](https://addons.mozilla.org/en-US/firefox/addon/i-dont-care-about-cookies) in order to remove cookie warnings (or add filter [Easylist Cookies](https://easylist-downloads.adblockplus.org/easylist-cookie.txt) | [I don't care about cookies custom filter](https://www.i-dont-care-about-cookies.eu/abp) to uBlock Origin).
 Some sites need to set a consent-cookie for (social) media.

 ### Changelog-releases